Documentation

 --pages <range> Restrict playback to a page range.
 Supports comma-separated ranges: 1-5,8,10-12.

---monitor <N> Open on display N. Display 0 is the primary screen.
+-m, --monitor <N> Open the audience presentation on display N. Display 0 is the primary screen.

---progress Show a page-position and countdown HUD overlay.
+--progress Show segmented page-position progress and countdown overlay.

 --autoquit Quit automatically after the last slide.